 Capernaum.
 Jesus did not spend all of His time in Jerusalem, the chief city of the spiritual world.
-Instead, He ministered in Galilee, and particularly in the area around Capernaum (Mark 1:21, page 1558).
-In Galilee of the gentiles, a great light dawned upon both the gentiles and Jews sitting in darkness (Matthew 4:12-17, page 1505; Isaiah 9:1-2, page 1083).
+Instead, He ministered in Galilee, and particularly in the area around Capernaum (Mark 1:21).
+In Galilee of the Gentiles, a great light dawned upon both the Gentiles and Jews sitting in darkness (Matthew 4:12-17; Isaiah 9:1-2).

 Teaching in the Synagogue.
-In Mark 1:28, page 1558, Jesus entered the synagogue on the Sabbath.
-We know from the Old Testament that God commanded His children to rest on the seventh day, just as He had rested from His work on the seventh day (Genesis 2:2, page 2; Exodus 20:8, page 120).
+In Mark 1:21, Jesus entered the synagogue on the Sabbath.
+We know from the Old Testament that God commanded His children to rest on the seventh day, just as He had rested from His work on the seventh day (Genesis 2:2; Exodus 20:8).
 Notice too that the people met together not in a temple, but in the synagogue.
-Jesus customarily entered synagogues on the Sabbath, to read, preach and teach the Scriptures (Luke 4:16-22, page 1603).
+Jesus customarily entered synagogues on the Sabbath, to read, preach and teach the Scriptures (Luke 4:16-22).
 The synagogue at Capernaum provided just such a place for Jesus to enter and begin teaching on the Sabbath.
-You may recall that a centurion in the Roman army built the synagogue for the Jews in Capernaum (Luke 7:5, page 1609).
+You may recall that a centurion in the Roman army built the synagogue for the Jews in Capernaum (Luke 7:5).

 Teaching with Authority.
 Jesus taught as the author of the Bible, the Creator of the world, the King of all creation, and He knew the thoughts and intentions of every heart in His audience.
 He not only knew the Old Testament, He wrote the Old Testament.
 Therefore, when He taught, Jesus taught with the full authority of God, for He was God in the flesh.
 In contrast, the scribes studied the Old Testament and the traditions of men.
-In Mark 9:11, pages 1574-1575, the disciples recognized the scribes as authorities on the Old Testament.
-Likewise, in Mark 12:35, page 1583, Jesus refers to the saying of the scribes concerning Christ is the son of David.
-The scribes studied the Old Testament, but Jesus had to correct their teaching which substituted the traditions of men for the commandments of God (Mark 2:23-3:6, pages 1560-1561; Mark 7:1-23, pages 1570-1571; Mark 10:2-12, page 1577).
-Notice too that the scribes, despite their careful study of Scripture, rejected Jesus as the Christ (Mark 8:31, pages 1573-1574).
-Jesus prophesied that He would be delivered to the chief priests and scribes, who would condemn Him to death (Mark 10:33, page 1578).
-During His preaching ministry, the scribes were afraid of Jesus and His teaching, which astonished the crowds, so that the scribes and chief priests plotted to destroy Jesus (Mark 11:18, page 1580).
-The scribes came to Jesus while He walked in the temple and questioned Him about His authority (Mark 11:27-33, page 1581).
-The chief priests and scribes sought to seize Jesus by stealth and kill him, but they feared the crowds might riot during the festival (Mark 14:1, page 1586).
-The scribes (along with the chief priests and elders) sent people to arrest Jesus (Mark 14:43, page 1588) and participated in the religious proceedings against Jesus (Mark 14:53, page 1588).
-Ultimately, the scribes consulted with the chief priests, elders and the entire Council, and delivered Jesus to Pilate, who ordered His crucifixion (Mark 15:1, page 1589).
-During the crucifixion of Jesus, the scribes came with the chief priests to mock Jesus (Mark 15:31, page 1591).
+In Mark 9:11, the disciples recognized the scribes as authorities on the Old Testament.
+Likewise, in Mark 12:35, Jesus refers to the saying of the scribes concerning Christ being the son of David.
+The scribes studied the Old Testament, but Jesus had to correct their teaching which substituted the traditions of men for the commandments of God (Mark 2:23-3:6; Mark 7:1-23; Mark 10:2-12).
+Notice too that the scribes, despite their careful study of Scripture, rejected Jesus as the Christ (Mark 8:31).
+Jesus prophesied that He would be delivered to the chief priests and scribes, who would condemn Him to death (Mark 10:33).
+During His preaching ministry, the scribes were afraid of Jesus and His teaching, which astonished the crowds, so that the scribes and chief priests plotted to destroy Jesus (Mark 11:18).
+The scribes came to Jesus while He walked in the temple and questioned Him about His authority (Mark 11:27-33).
+The chief priests and scribes sought to seize Jesus by stealth and kill him, but they feared the crowds might riot during the festival (Mark 14:1).
+The scribes (along with the chief priests and elders) sent people to arrest Jesus (Mark 14:43) and participated in the religious proceedings against Jesus (Mark 14:53).
+Ultimately, the scribes consulted with the chief priests, elders and the entire Council, and delivered Jesus to Pilate, who ordered His crucifixion (Mark 15:1).
+During the crucifixion of Jesus, the scribes came with the chief priests to mock Jesus (Mark 15:31).
 With the scribes, we see that men may devote their lives to the study of Scripture, and still never know Christ, but furiously reject Him and lead many people astray.
 Thankfully, we have the Holy Spirit, who teaches us the words of Christ Jesus, so that we may hold fast to our Savior, Jesus Christ the Righteous.